Oppenheimer security clearance hearing: Scope of testimony

-The board's decision
+Decision

 Oppenheimer's clearance was revoked by a 2–1 vote of the panel.
 Gray and Morgan voted in favor, Evans against.
 The board rendered its decision on May 27, 1954, in a 15,000-word letter to Nichols.
 It found that 20 of the 24 charges were either true or substantially true.
 The board found that while he had been opposed to the H-bomb and that his lack of enthusiasm for it had affected the attitude of other scientists, he had not actively discouraged scientists from working on the H-bomb, as had been alleged in Nichols' letter.
 It found that "there is no evidence that he was a member of the [Communist] party in the strict sense of the word," and concluded that he is a "loyal citizen".
 It said that he "had a high degree of discretion, reflecting an unusual ability to keep to himself vital secrets," but that he had "a tendency to be coerced, or at least influenced in conduct, for a period of years."

 The board found that Oppenheimer's association with Chevalier "is not the kind of thing that our security system permits on the part of one who customarily has access to information of the highest classification", and concluded that "Oppenheimer's continuing conduct reflects a serious disregard for the requirements of the security system," that he was susceptible "to influence which could have serious implications for the security interests of the country," that his attitude toward the H-bomb program raised doubt about whether his future participation "would be consistent with the best interests of security," and that Oppenheimer had been "less than candid in several instances" in his testimony.
 The majority therefore did not recommend that his security clearance be reinstated.

 In a brief dissent, Evans argued that Oppenheimer's security clearance should be reinstated.
 He pointed out that most of the AEC charges had been in the hands of the AEC when it cleared Oppenheimer in 1947, and that "to deny him clearance now for what he was cleared for in 1947, when we must know he is less of a security risk now than he was then, seems to be hardly the procedure to be adopted in a free country."
 Evans said that his association with Chevalier did not indicate disloyalty, and that he did not hinder development of the H-bomb.
 Evans said he personally thought that "our failure to clear Dr. Oppenheimer will be a black mark on the escutcheon of our country," and expressed concern about the effect an improper decision might have on the country's scientific development.